 I held my trembling insides together as I watched this first born son of mine fight the ravages of the disease of addiction’s monstrous withdrawal symptoms coupled with new diagnoses of pneumonia, flu and the surprise one: congestive heart failure.

-This boy of mine who was always moving (no sedentary lifestyle for him); didn’t cave to the smoking fad; Loved salads along with his hamburgers; now had the heart of an 80 year old.
+This boy of mine who was always moving (no sedentary lifestyle for him); didn’t cave to the smoking fad for years; Loved salads along with his hamburgers; now had the heart of an 80 year old.

-Over the last few years, I had conjured up all scenarios of addiction and lived in fear of overdoses; but this?
+Over the last few years, I had conjured up all sorts of scenarios of addiction and lived in fear of overdoses; but this?
 Heart failure?
 Never, in a million years.

 With the withdrawals out of control and his oxygen dropping quickly, I had to make the decision to let them intubate him.
 This means a tube would be inserted into his lungs to breathe for him.